amadet/avigoldman.com/src/posts/interactive-email/index.md

 ### Review

 We successfully made an simple interactive email with a safe fallback!
 You can take this concept and build some really awesome stuff.
-With some CSS animations you could make this into a scratch off promotion, make a simple accordion, or even a hamburger menu.
+With some CSS animations you could make this into a scratch off promotion, a simple accordion, or even a hamburger menu.

 Have suggestions or corrections?
 Let me know at <a href="https://twitter.com/theavigoldman">@theavigoldman</a>.